 - Salt to taste

-- 1/2 tsp Red Chilli Powder
+- ½ teaspoon Red Chilli Powder

-- 1/2 tsp Roasted Cumin Powder
+- ½ teaspoon Roasted Cumin Powder

-- 1 tsp Chaat Masala Powder
+- 1 teaspoon Chaat Masala Powder

-- 1 tbsp Lemon Juice
+- 1 tablespoon Lemon Juice

-- 3 tbsp Coriander Chutney
+- 3 tablespoon Coriander Chutney

-- 3 tbsp Tamarind Chutney
+- 3 tablespoon Tamarind Chutney

-- 2 tbsp Nylon Sev
+- 2 tablespoon Nylon Sev

-- 2 tbsp Pomegranate Seeds
+- 2 tablespoon Pomegranate Seeds

-- 2 tbsp Fresh Coriander Chopped
+- 2 tablespoon Fresh Coriander (Chopped)

-Heat ghee in a non stick pan.
+- Heat ghee in a non stick pan.

-Add potatoes and fry until golden brown.
+- Add potatoes and fry until golden brown.

-Drain in a bowl.
+- Drain in a bowl.

-Add salt, red chilli powder, roasted cumin powder, chaat masala and lemon juice in the potatoes and toss well.
+- Add salt, red chilli powder, roasted cumin powder, chaat masala and lemon juice in the potatoes and toss well.

-Transfer the potatoes in the saving bowl.
+- Transfer the potatoes in the saving bowl.

 - Top with coriander chutney, tamarind chutney, curd, nylon sev, pomegranate seeds and finally with fresh coriander.